 - The road will fork; take the right fork up the hill, following the signs to Port Blakely.
 You are now on Blakely Avenue.

 - Continue straight on Blakely Avenue.
 In approximately 1 mile you’ll see Blakely Elementary School on your left.

 - IslandWood is at the first driveway on your left after Blakely Elementary School.
 Turn left into IslandWood driveway.
 The street address is 4450 Blakely Avenue NE.

 - Continue on the wooded driveway up the hill.
 Bear left to the parking area.
 Follow pathway and signs to the Welcome Center.

 When you arrive at IslandWood, follow signs to Arrivals Shelter (to the right).
-Unload your bags into a cart and then park your car (to the left).
+If a cart is needed, unload your bags into a cart and then park your car (to the left).
 Pick up your cart and follow signs to the Welcome Center, where you will check-in.
-Room keys will be handed out at the Welcome Center upon arrival (please hold on to these as Islandwood will charge for lost keys!).
-We will give you some items, including your TSNW sweatshirts (if you ordered them) and then you will be able to leave your bags in your rooms and return for our 11:00am start in the Great Room.
+Room keys will be handed out at the Welcome Center upon arrival (please hold on to these as Islandwood will charge for lost keys).
+We will give you a TSNW tote bag filled with some important items for your day, and then you will be able to leave your overnight bags in your rooms and return for our 11:00am start in the Great Room.